AhmadBan/Elevator/README.md

 If elevator is moving, then it is in "Move" state.

 If elevator detects any malfunctions by sensors, then it transients from any state to "Emergency" state.
-In this state elevator stops working until all sensors shows normal condition.
+In this state elevator stops working until all sensors show normal condition.

-These are main initial states and in future states may increase.
+These are 3 main initial states and in future it may increases.
 The initial UML model presented as follows.

 ![Elevator UML](/uml.png)